BenAnton/Workout-Tracker-Web-App/README.md

 7. (CLI) cd backend
 8. (CLI) dotnet run
 9. Open http://localhost:5282 to view it in your browser
-10. Make sure that PostgreSQL is running and your connection string is configured in appsettings.json
+10. Make sure that PostgresSQL is running and your connection string is configured in appsettings.json
 11. (CLI) dotnet ef migration add InitialCreate => dotnet ef database update

 ## Project Overview